redmints/XRS_Banana/README.md

 ### Introduction

 Banana is a web framework in C++ based on MVC achitecture.
-A docker API is available too in this repo.

-Examples of use are in the main.

 ### Dependencies